ProviderProtocol/Unified-Provider-Protocol/UPP-1.1.spec.md

 - If `approval()` returns `false`, an error result is sent to the model
 - If the tool's `run` function throws, the error is caught and sent as an error result to the model

-**Important:** useLLM does NOT validate tool arguments against the JSON Schema.
+**Important:** llm() does NOT validate tool arguments against the JSON Schema.
 The schema is provided to the model to guide its output, but validation and sanitization of LLM-provided arguments is the responsibility of the tool implementation.
 Always treat tool arguments as untrusted input.

 **Note on validation asymmetry:** This differs from structured outputs (Section 11), where providers MUST validate responses against the schema.
 The distinction is intentional: structured outputs are a contract with the developer about response format, while tool arguments are inputs to developer-controlled functions that should perform their own validation appropriate to their security context.